-The On-Sale Date and Publication Date are used to determine if a book will be available for ordering through bookstores, retailers, and distribution partners before the dates selected by the publisher when setting up a new title.
-This is sometimes referred to as preorders or presales of a book.
+The On-Sale Date and Publication Date determine when a book will be available for ordering through bookstores, retailers, and distribution partners (all known as sellers in this article).

 Important things for you to know if you decide to use a future on-sale date for pre-ordering of your book